hazelcast/hazelcast-platform-demos/banking/transaction-monitor/README.md

 ### 1. `custom-classes`

-The `custom-classes` module is for uploading to Hazelcast Cloud.
+The `custom-classes` module is for uploading to Hazelcast Viridian.

 ### 2. `common`